selotape/distributed_k_means/README.md

 * `K` - The number of clusters to calculate
 * `DATASET` - Which known dataset to load and cluster.
 Alternatively, a new dataset can be specified as a csv file from commandline.
+* `Black box` - Which internal algorithm to run as the black-box clustering algorithm used by SOCCER
 * `EPSILON` - A value in range (0, 1) which links the coordinator size with the data set size
 * `DELTA` - The confidence parameter.
 * `ALGO` - Which clustering algorithm to run.
 Supported values are "soccer" & "skm" (ScalableKMeans)